hyperspy/rosettasciio/docs/api.rst

 common interface through the ``file_reader`` and ``file_writer`` (optionally) functions.
 Beyond the ``filename`` and in the case of writers ``object2save``, the accepted keywords are specific to the different plugins.
-The object returned in the case of a reader and passed to a writer is a python dictionary.
+The object returned in the case of a reader and passed to a writer is a **python dictionary**.

-## Add more details on the dictionary used ##
+The **dictionary** contains the following fields:
+* `'data'` -- multidimensional numpy array
+* `'axes'` -- list of dictionaries describing the axes containing the fields `'name'`, `'units'`, `'index_in_array'`, and
+  - either `'size'`, `'offset'`, and `'scale'`
+  - or a numpy array `'axis'` containing the full axes vector
+* `'metadata'` -- dictionary containing the parsed metadata
+* `'original_metadata'` -- dictionary containing the full metadata tree from the input file

-Importing the IO plugins:
+Interfacing the reader from one of the IO plugins:

 .. code-block:: python

-    from rsciio import IO_PLUGINS
+    from rsciio.hspy.api import file_reader
+    fdict = file_reader("norwegianblue.hspy")

-Interfacing the IO plugins from a python package:
+Interfacing the writer from one of the IO plugins:

 .. code-block:: python

-    # sample code
+    from rsciio.hspy.api import file_writer
+    file_writer("beautifulplumage.hspy", fdict)

 .. _using-rsciio: